canvas/mrr-playbook/models/mrr.md

 {% docs mrr %}
-This model represents one record per month, per account (months have been filled in to include any periods of inactivity).
+This model represents one record per month.

-This model classifies each month as one of: `new`, `reactivation`, `upgrade`, `downgrade`, or `churn`.
+This model classifies each month as one of: `new`,`downgrade`, or `churn`.

 {% enddocs %}